AdelKanso/Trafic_Sign_Recognition/README.md

 pip install numpy pandas opencv-python Pillow matplotlib scikit-learn torch torchvision scipy
 ```

-## Report
+## Result
-can be found under root folder
+Check the Report/Presentation for more info about result and the whole project implementation. can be found under root folder

 ## License